elixir-tools/tableau/README.md

 ### Pages

-Pages are Temple components located in the `./lib/pages` directory, and that have the module suffix `Pages.PageName`.
+Pages are Tableau.Pages, which is a form of Temple.Component that's located in the `./lib/pages` directory, and that have the module suffix `Pages.PageName`.
 So if you were to have an `/about` page, it would be generated from the `YourApp.Pages.About` module that implements a Temple component.

 These pages are rendered in the layout module called `YourApp.App`, which is also a Temple component.